FocusExploiting imagination to support learning

 - Mirroring refers to the unconscious imitation of another’s actions (gestures, expressions, speech patterns, etc.).
 It is seen as essential to virtually all categories of learning, but it is especially vital to social behaviors and engagements.

-- Motor Imagery (Mental Practice of Action) is mode of Visualization focused on rehearsing, simulating, and/or performing a specific action.
+- Motor Imagery (Mental Practice of Action) – a mode of Visualization focused on rehearsing, simulating, and/or performing a specific action

 - Psychoneuromuscular Theory – a theory concerned with the tole of mental imagery in physical performance, positing that the brain sends impulses to relevant muscles as one imagines the performance